Arash-Khosravi/Wine-Attributes/README.md

 # Wine-Attributes
-This project was to make an insight for WINE dataset in kaggle
+This project was to make an insights for WINE dataset in kaggle